Eulisha/Raven-Split/README.md

 ## Author
 Euli Liao </br>
-If any question or feedback, feel free to contact me by the following:
+If any questions or feedback, feel free to contact me by the following:
 - [GitHub](https://github.com/Eulisha)
 - [LinkedIn](https://www.linkedin.com/in/yu-chieh-liao/)
 - Email: tina5ps93@gmail.com